johngao2/EM-hotel-demand/README.md

   - Start with 2 weekend pair (which can shift) + something with a room types
   - each customer type consists of a pair of weekends (e.g. one weekend vs weekend after)
   - most important thing to consider is type; weekend pair used for tiebreakers
+- transactions:
+  - try putting intraday transactions both at start and end of day

 ## References:
 **Newer, problem-specific EM algorithm (what I'm trying to reproduce and extend):**